 Upcoming Events

-Featured events for current and prospective business owners
+Featured events for current and prospective business owners.

-Ulster hosts and features a variety of events to businesses.
-From grant writing workshops meet-and-greets to food and beverage showcases, offers opportunities to network and learn valuable skills.
+Ulster County hosts and features a variety of events to help businesses succeed.
+From grant writing workshops and meet-and-greets to food and craft beverage showcases and tours of new manufacturing facilities, Ulster County offers frequent opportunities to network and learn valuable skills.

 Upcoming Events

+DISREGARD TEXT FOR THE REMAINDER OF THIS SECTION, STILL A WORK IN PROGRESS.
+I see it changes in some automatic way…this was a cut and paste from earlier.
+Let’s discuss formatting changes for future.

 Jun 21